lewagon/dotfiles/04-Front-End/07-AJAX/01-Name-Age/README.md

 https://api.agify.io?name=michael
 ```

-Once the request is done, update the content of the paragraph with the `your-name` id.
-Try to display a message with a sentence like `You're ${data.age} years old.`
+Once the request is done, update the page content to show the age.
+The result should go in the `<p id="your-age">`.
+Try to display a message with a sentence like "You're 30 years old".

 Happy agifying!